 Within an XML catalog document, given an XML schema document resolved by the value of a uri attribute owned by a er:uri element, the XML schema document target namespace MUST equal the value of the name (a namespace string) attribute owned by the er:uri element.

 5.2.4.8.
-Summary of MPD URIs
+Summary of IEPD URIs

-This section summarizes the various URIs used in the MPD catalog document.
+This section summarizes the various URIs used in the IEPD catalog document.
 It also presents a summary of [RFC 3986 URI].
 See that reference for explanation and details of URI syntax.

 Table 5-1: Summary of RFC 3986 URI: Generic Syntax